daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 script(src='//netdna.bootstrapcdn.com/bootstrap/3.1.1/js/bootstrap.min.js')
 ```

-And since we are already here, let's also add Bootstrap NavBar in `layout.jade`.
+And while we are here, let's also add a Navbar in `layout.jade`.
-Place this code inside `body` tag, before `block content`:
+Place this code inside `body` tag, but before `block content`:

 ```
 .navbar.navbar-inverse.navbar-static-top(role='navigation')